AuliaSatria21/auliasatria21/notes/progress.md

 - Consider adding a section on personal projects and contributions.
 - Explore adding a section for recommended tools and technologies.

+Consider adding documentation for each API endpoint, including expected request/response formats and example usage.

+Explore implementing rate limiting and authentication for APIs to enhance security and manage resource usage.